- For those of you who like an automated approach to perform a clean install of Windows 10, the Refresh Tool is a great choice.

 Let us know how the procedure went for you in the comments area below.

+No, you can’t.
 Starting the upgrade from a previous qualifying version is mandatory.
-However, once your computer is updated to Windows 10 using the free upgrade offer and activated, clean installing it is possible.
+However, once your computer to Windows 10 using the free upgrade offer and activates online automatically, clean installing it is possible.

 Using the Reset This PC feature or using this guide to create a bootable USB drive and starting the PC from it are both viable ways to reinstall Windows 10 for free.